Optimal Causal Annotations: An Application to Casenotes in Social Services: Experiments: Methodological validation

-In \Cref{fig:outreach_lineplots} we see that overall our adaptive approach shows improvements over uniform random sampling.
-The MSE is doubled when going from both adaptive estimators to random sampling in the tabular data setting and tripled with LLM predictions from the adaptive estimator with balancing weights to random sampling.
-In \Cref{fig:outreach_budget_saved}, we see that we can save between $43-75\%$ of the budget using the plugin-in estimator on tabular data alone and by incorporating LLM predictions, and between $53-91\%$ using the balance estimator over the random sampling baseline.
+We compute the amount of budget saved due to our batch adaptive sampling approach.
+We find the sample size required to achieve the same confidence interval width with batch adaptive annotations using balancing weights (green) and RZ-plug-in (orange) compared to uniform random sampling. \Cref{fig:outreach_budget_saved} in \Cref{appendix:budget-saved-plots} shows that we can save between $43-75\%$ of the budget using the plugin estimator on tabular data alone and by incorporating LLM predictions, and between $53-91\%$ using the balance estimator over the random sampling baseline.